-Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players
+Seahawks mailbag: Pro Bowl snubs and assessing the returns of Rashaad Penny, Josh Gordon and Greg Olsen

 It’s the most wonderful day of the week.
 Yep, time for another Seahawks mailbag, with questions from Twitter followers on Pro Bowl voting, which returning players may make the biggest contribution and playoff scenarios.

-Q: https://twitter.com/tweetsareduuumb asked: “Did (Seahawks punter Michael) Dickson miss out on the Pro Bowl due to (Detroit’s) Jack Fox just getting a lot more opportunities to punt?’’
+Q: @tweetsareduuumb asked: “Did (Seahawks punter Michael) Dickson miss out on the Pro Bowl due to (Detroit’s) Jack Fox just getting a lot more opportunities to punt?’’

 A: There is no doubt Dickson was fully deserving of another Pro Bowl nod — he made it as a rookie in 2018.